 Managing PCOS Through Nutrition and Lifestyle

-What is PCOS PCOS, short for polycystic ovarian syndrome is a common condition that effects the functionality of a woman’s ovaries.
-It’s thought that 5-10% of women of child baring age have this condition, making it the most common hormonal reproductive problem seen in woman of childbearing age.
+What is PCOS?
+PCOS, short for polycystic ovarian syndrome is a common condition that effects the functionality of a woman’s ovaries.
+It is thought that 5-10% of women of child baring age have this condition, making it the most common hormonal reproductive issue seen in woman, of childbearing age.

-Causes The exact cause is still unknown, women with PCOS frequently have a sister or mother with PCOS, however there is not yet enough evidence to suggest that there is a genetic link.
-PCOS has also been shown to have a strong correlation with insulin resistance and the compensatory hyperinsulinemia effecting about 65-70% of women with PCOS.
-The symptoms seen with PCOS are a result of the hormonal imbalances associated with the condition.
+Causes?
+The exact cause is still unknown, women with PCOS frequently have a sister or mother with PCOS, however there is not yet enough evidence to suggest that there is a genetic link.
+PCOS has also been shown to have a strong correlation with insulin resistance with compensatory hyperinsulinemia effecting about 65-70% of women with PCOS.
+The symptoms experienced by those with PCOS are a result of the hormonal imbalances associated with the condition.

 Diagnosis PCOS is diagnosed in women who have at least two of the following

 1. High levels of androgens, also known as the ‘male hormones’ 2.
 Irregular or lack of a menstrual cycle 3.
 Small cysts (fluid filled sacks) presenting on their ovaries – though not everyone with PCOS will experience this.